 With and through a network of the five cities, Innovate78 is helping North County businesses prosper in place.
 Learn about the cities that make up the Innovate78 collaborative below.

 In 2015, Men’s Journal named Carlsbad one of the top 10 places to live.
-With an unparralleled quality of life comes strong industry clusters such as information & communications technology, life sciences, action sports manufacturing and clean technology.
+With an unparalleled quality of life comes strong industry clusters such as information and communications technology, life sciences, action sports manufacturing, and clean technology.
 These industries represent some of the most innovative companies in San Diego – from genome sequencing, to manufacturing of advanced satellites and the development of robotic vehicles used for the military and the future of transportation.

 In addition to its innovation economy, Carlsbad is home to some of the region’s most iconic attractions: LEGOLAND California and the Carlsbad Flower Fields.

 The most inland of the five cities, Escondido’s economy is one of the most diversified.
-Industries such as healthcare, specialty food and beverage manufacturing, agriculture, professional services and precision manufacturing all call Escondido home.
-Retail sales are among the highest in San Diego County due to the presence of the Escondido Auto Park, as well as a regional mall, Westfield North County.
+Industries such as healthcare, specialty food and beverage manufacturing, agriculture, professional services, and precision manufacturing all call Escondido home.
 From computers to craft beer, Escondido is rich in the entrepreneurial spirit that defines the San Diego region.

 Escondido’s excellent access to the region’s talented workforce creates a vibrant ecosystem for professional, scientific and information-focused companies.
 John Paul the Great Catholic University, which opened its new campus in Downtown Escondido in 2013, is a visionary teaching institution dedicated to molding students into future innovators and creators, leaders and entrepreneurs.
 Escondido’s millennial population, residents 18 to 34 years of age, is the third highest of the 78 Corridor.